Dowell-Lab/srworkshop/day01/worksheets/Git_github_bash.md

 Navigate back to the top of the repo in your browser, or click the link above again.

 Click on the green button that says “<> Code”, make sure the dropdown has “HTTPS” highlighted, and copy the link it gives you.
-This is the easiest way to clone a repository that you don’t have permissions to edit.
+This is the easiest way to clone a repository that you don’t have permission to edit.
 >Note: In the future, if you do have edit access on a repository and want to clone it, make sure you have an SSH key set up and use the "SSH" option instead.

 ![GitHub cloning link](md_images/github_clone.png)